 Part two of our BJJ Home workout series is all about getting some fat off of you.
-Compared to all the other parts of these series, whether it is flexibility, grappling specific, muscle gain or something else, fat loss is the hardest of the bunch.
+Compared to all the other parts of these series, whether it is flexibility, grappling specific, muscle gain, or something else, fat loss is the hardest of the bunch.
 Let’s be honest, fat loss is always difficult.
 Still, when you’re stuck at home, with food in abundance and a stable internet connection it can be a challenge of a lifetime.
 Are you ready to overcome it?

 To be honest, dropping fat by doing home workouts might just be the best way of going about it.
 Being in a gym or running outside does provide different options, but it also provides access to food, and not of the good kind.
 If you manage to dial in your nutrition (it’s always about the food) you’ll be able to shred while in isolation, if that is your goal.
-IF here’s a positive way to look at the COVID-19 pandemic, it is that it offers you a chance to really work on yourself.
+If here’s a positive way to look at the COVID-19 pandemic, it is that it offers you a chance to really work on yourself.
 Why not put all the hours you have into getting in the best shape of your life with our BJJ home workout series?

 Fat Loss training Rule Of Thumb

 Fat loss is actually simple.
 Spend more energy than you ingest.
 Not hard at all, right?
 Well, not quite.
 When it comes to our metabolisms, everyone’s is different.
 The common thing is that everyone has to ingest food in order to provide fuel so that metabolism can power the body.
-IN those terms, the work our metabolism does just to keep us awake and go about daily tasks (which are not many these days) is also known as basal metabolism.
+In those terms, the work our metabolism does just to keep us awake and go about daily tasks (which are not many these days) is also known as basal metabolism.
 That is the bare minimum of energy you need to function.
 It also means that if you ingest the exact amount of food to provide just this type of energy, you’ll neither lose fat nor gain fat.
 However, this is next to impossible.

 Without going into complex mathematics and using various formulas, it’s much better to stick to basics.
 First, clean up your nutrition.
 Eliminating processed sugars, for one, will do wonders.
 Next, eat whatever or however you eat in a day, just a bit less at every meal.
-Paire with our BJJ home workout series fat loss training methods, you’ll reach you’re a fat loss goal with ease.
+Paire with our BJJ home workout series fat loss training methods, you’ll reach your fat loss goal with ease.
 Moreover, if you want to really look into your nutrition, make sure you include as many thermogenic foods as possible.

 One final thing is to consider your eating schedule.
-Why not give intermittent fasting, or time-restricted eating a tr?
+Why not give intermittent fasting, or time-restricted eating a try?
 This will allow you to eat more food in the feeding window that you have.
 Making your largest meal of the day the one right after your workout is a proven way of leaning out while still eating big.
 Moreover, if you can pull off your workout (which you can) in a fasted state, you’ll become a fat-burning furnace during the coming weeks of quarantine.

 The BJJ Home Workout Series